-- 1. Unwelcomed touching of a person or their clothing - 2.
+- 1. Unwelcome touching of a person or their clothing - 2.
 Using vulgarity, profanity and sexually suggestive language or innuendo - 3.
 Words or actions of a sexual nature that make someone feel uncomfortable, embarrassed, hurtful, or fearful - 4.
 Sending inappropriate material of a sexual nature by any electronic or communication device - 5.
-Online postings of a sexual nature - 6.
-Offensive or graphic posters or book covers of a sexual nature
+Web postings of a sexual nature - 6.
+Offensive or graphic posters or book covers of a sexual nature.

-Reporting Harassment, Bullying or Cyber Bullying
+Reporting Harassment, Bullying or Cyberbullying

-Any student or employee who perceives that they have been harassed or bullied must report the complaint in person to a member of the Senior Leadership Team (Dean of Students, Dean of Academics, or Dean of Support Services).
+Any student or employee who perceives that he/she has been harassed or bullied must report the complaint in person to a member of the School Administration (Head of School, Dean of Students, or Dean of Academics).
 The student will also fill out and sign the Student Bullying Report form which can be obtained from the Dean of Students.
 Once completed, the form should be returned to the Dean of Students for further investigation.
-The Senior Leadership Team will attempt to keep the matter confidential; however, it cannot promise or assure confidentiality.
+The Administration will attempt to keep the matter confidential; however, it cannot promise or assure confidentiality.